 This includes salmon oil to improve taste and fur appearance.
 It also has Glucosamine and Chondroitin.
 These supplementary ingredients help with bone and joint health, which is always a good thing to consider for any dog breed

-Wet Dog Food vs. Dry Dog Food
+Wet Dog Food vs. Dry Dog Food for Yorkies

 Most dog food brands offer a wet variation and dry kibble.
 In most cases, choosing the appropriate option is merely a matter of preference.
 However, Yorkies have special needs that need to be addressed.